-Dermatitis or skin inflammation can cause red patches and a flaky rash.
+- Dermatitis or skin inflammation can cause red patches and a flaky rash.
 In some cases, fungal infections can be a trigger.
-Seborrhoeic dermatitis, marked by inflamed oil glands and yellowish dandruff, is common in HIV and develops in hairy parts of the body.
+Seborrheic dermatitis, marked by inflamed oil glands and yellowish dandruff, is common in HIV and develops in hairy parts of the body.
 This condition can be treated with antifungal creams, tablets, and steroid ointments.
 Antifungal or antidandruff shampoo can be used on the scalp.

 - Tinea, a fungal infection, can cause moist white patches and flaky red skin.
 Antifungal creams are used as treatment.
 Try your best to keep your skin dry and away from irritants like deodorants.